bwprice/bwprice.github.io/_supervision/zhang-richard-msc.md

 **Publication:**
 Zhang, J.-Z. & Price, B.W.
 (2024) Revision of the genus *Deroplatys* Westwood, 1839 (Mantodea: Deroplatyidae) with the description of three new species. *Zootaxa* 5445(1): 1-68.

-**Career Impact:**
-This published research demonstrates Richard's capability in systematic entomology and provides a strong foundation for potential further research in insect taxonomy and systematics.